IRJ12/Event-Sync-Co/README.md

 - Students are only allowed to view the schedule of events and upload assignments and tests to the app.
 - Once logged in to one of these profiles, a page with events, home and event calendar:
 - The event page describes the event and gives the registration details and contact information if required.
 - The home page has information about the school and its goals and aim.
-It also shows announcements and notices sent by the school.
 - The event calendar shows the schedule of events for the year as updated by the school.
 ## What makes our project unique?
 - There is a virtual representation of how the event is supposed to look like.